Table of Contents

 But this is not your path.

-If you’ve been a serious meth user be prepared for some serious withdrawal symptoms.
+Because if you’ve been a serious meth user you’ll have to be prepared for some serious withdrawal symptoms.

 It’s not easy.
 No one is superhuman and no methamphetamine user who’s quit has done it easily.
 Methamphetamine has twisted your brain’s reward response system and your brain’s receptors need to rebalance themselves.